kevin909/nanobanana/README.en.md

     *   **Dynamic Progress Updates**: Get real-time feedback when generating multiple images (e.g., "Generating 2/4...").
     *   **Fullscreen Preview**: Click on any generated image to view it in a fullscreen modal.
 *   **Smart API Key Handling**:
-    *   Set `OPENROUTER_API_KEYS` and `MODELSCOPE_API_KEY` as environment variables during deployment to hide the input fields for a clean, shareable interface.
+    *   Set `XI_TOKEN` and `MODELSCOPE_API_KEY` as environment variables during deployment to hide the input fields for a clean, shareable interface.
     *   Supports entering keys directly in the UI if environment variables are not set.
     *   Supports multiple, comma-separated API keys in environment variables for random, stateless load balancing.